dapr/docs/daprdocs/content/en/developing-applications/building-blocks/pubsub/subscription-methods.md

 ### Declarative subscriptions

 {{% alert title="Note" color="primary" %}}
-Dapr can be made to "hot reload" declarative subscriptions whereby updates are picked up automatically without needing a restart.
+Dapr can be made to "hot reload" declarative subscriptions, whereby updates are picked up automatically without needing a restart..
 This is enabled by via the [`HotReload` feature gate]({{< ref "support-preview-features.md" >}}).
-In-flight messages between Dapr and your application will be unaffected during hot reload events to prevent re-processing or loss of unprocessed messages.
+To prevent reprocessing or loss of unprocessed messages, in-flight messages between Dapr and your application are unaffected during hot reload events.
 This feature is currently in preview.
 {{% /alert %}}